Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Methods

 \subsection{Fertility}

-In 2022, the Total Fertility Rate (TFR – the number of children a woman is expected to have in her lifetime) in Ireland was approximately 1.55.
+In 2022, the TFR in Ireland was approximately 1.55.
 This study follows the CSO’s assumption that the overall TFR will decrease to 1.3 by 2038 and remain constant thereafter.
 Fertility rates are dependent on the mother’s age group, region of residence, and - if the mother is older than 24 - marital status.
 The reason for not including marital status as a predictor for those younger than 25 is that the low number of total births to women of those age groups was determined to be creating unreliable results (such as the lone married 19 year old in a region having 5 children in one year).
 The distributions for these rates are taken from the census data for 2022 and then decreased in each year following the general decrease in TFR.
-Once the number of births to mothers within a 5-year age group in a region has been calculated, mothers of the correct age are sampled randomly with replacement from the region’s population.
-Sampling with replacement allows for the births of twins, triplets, etc.
+Once the number of births to mothers within a 5-year age group in a region has been calculated, mothers of the correct age are sampled randomly from the region’s population.
+In keeping with the current multiple pregnancy rates, each mother is given a $1.8\%$ probability of having twins.
+Triplets, quadruplets, etc., are not implemented in the microsimulation because of their extremely low prevalence.
+Once a mother has been assigned one or two newborns, she is removed from the sampling pool to disallow any further births to her in the year.

 Newborns are assigned an age of 0 and a randomly chosen sex.
 The sex of the newborn is not weighted because Ireland has an approximately equal split between male and female births.
 The newborn’s marital status is set to SGL; their economic status is set to NA along with their education level.
+A citizenship value of ``IE'' is given to the newborn and their ``resided outside Ireland one year ago'' characteristic is set to False.
 They are assigned to the same ED’s population as their mother.
 This assumes that a newborn with parents living in separate EDs will move in with their mother.
 If the mother of the newborn is married, the mother’s spouse is assumed to also be a parent.